2008 CONCACAF Women's Olympic Qualifying Tournament qualification

 The 2008 CONCACAF Women's Olympic Qualifying Tournament qualification determined the two teams from the Caribbean and one team from Central America that joined Canada, Mexico and the United States at the 2008 CONCACAF Women's Olympic Qualifying Tournament in Mexico.

 Caribbean Zone

 The Caribbean Zone qualifying was held in two rounds from October to December 2007.

 First round

-Four groups will played in the first round (three groups of four and one group of three), with the group winners moving on to a second round.
+Four groups were played in the first round (three groups of four and one group of three), with the group winners moving on to a second round.